-All of us spend each day speaking words that we can never unspeak.
 These words represent who we are to the people around us.
 Our own words define us.
 As Christians, they show the world who our God is.
 Do your unsaved coworkers see God as a minister of grace or as a corrupt backbiter casting shadows of reproach?

 When in Doubt, Don't Say It